openstack/skyline-console/doc/source/user/compute.rst

    :guilabel:`Min.
 Memory (GiB)`: Amount of Memory in GB that is required to boot the image.

-   :guilabel:`Protected`: Image protection for deletion.
+   :guilabel:`Protection`: Image protection for deletion.

    :guilabel:`Usage Type`: Select usage type (for example, Common Server) for the image.